 It might be the smallest region of Brazil, but the South is packed with natural wonders and tourist hotspots to suit all

-However, if beaches are more your thing, Rio Grande do Sul has plenty to offer, such as the National Beach of Lagoa do Peixe (the area is also part of a conservation project, as a breeding spot for sea turtles); Praia do Arroio Teixeira (which is a little quieter than others and usually less crowded), and Praia do Balneário Mostardense (a sand dune paradise).
+However, if beaches are more your thing, Rio Grande do Sul has plenty to offer, such as the National Beach of Lagoa do Peixe (the area is also part of a conservation project as a breeding spot for sea turtles); Praia do Arroio Teixeira (which is a little quieter than others and usually less crowded), and Praia do Balneário Mostardense (a sand dune paradise).

-The number one destination for beach lovers, though, is the state of Santa Catarina.
-The state capital, Florianópolis, welcomes thousands of tourists every year to its sandy shores, in particular from neighbouring countries like Argentina and Uruguay.
-Balneário Camboriú is another favourite, and one of the most calming beaches in the region.
+The state of Santa Catarina is the number one destination for beach lovers.
+The state capital, Florianópolis, welcomes thousands of tourists yearly to its sandy shores, particularly from neighbouring countries like Argentina and Uruguay.
+Balneário Camboriú is another favourite and one of the most calming beaches in the region.
 Also worthy of a mention: Praia do Estaleiro, Praia das Laranjeiras, Praia Brava, the beaches of Canasvieiras and Barravelha and Praia do Pinho, the latter of which permits nudism.

 The southern region may be the smallest in Brazil, but it has wonders to discover!

 For more information about Brazil, travelling to Brazil, Holidays in Brazil and Brazilian tourism please also visit VBRATA Visit Brazil Travel Association.

 The Brazilian Destinations online training courses for travel agents are offered and managed exclusively by VBRATA Visit Brazil Travel Association.
 Brazil Online Training by VBRATA offers travel industry specialists the opportunity to learn more about Brazilian destinations and travel products by offering a selection of Brazilian online courses so that travel agents can increase their knowledge and become a specialist in Brazil.